angristan/openvpn-install/README.md

 ### Data channel

 By default, OpenVPN uses `BF-CBC` as the data channel cipher.
-Blowfish is an old (1993) and weak alogorithm.
+Blowfish is an old (1993) and weak algorithm.
 Even the official OpenVPN documentation admits it.

 > The default is BF-CBC, an abbreviation for Blowfish in Cipher Block Chaining mode.
 >